 You can build and deploy analytical models without any code.
 However, if you prefer to code, you can choose to easily package scripts and make them available as nodes for reuse by non-coders, making advanced analytical tasks and techniques more broadly accessible.

-Getting Started with KNIME Analytics Platform
+Getting Started with KNIME

-A low-code tool like KNIME Analytics Platform makes it easy for anyone to start using visual workflows for analysis.
+A low-code tool like KNIME makes it easy for anyone to start using visual workflows for analysis.
 And it’s free to get started.
 Automate financial analytics and reallocate your time to what matters.
 Overcome manual data aggregation and eliminate errors by using KNIME in FP&A, financial controlling, treasury, tax, audit, and compliance.

-Use pre-built financial analytics workflows
+Use pre-built financial analytics workflows and templates

 We also have a cheat sheet that highlights the most important nodes and verified components you need to know when it comes to using KNIME for finance.

-Why use KNIME Analytics Platform for financial analytics?
+Why use KNIME for financial analytics?

 With the KNIME Community Hub, you can upskill, share your expertise, and collaborate on data science solutions.
 Join our active global community to learn the basics or get deeper into data science, discover community-built blueprints for your next project, or take the first steps into automatically running your analysis with a subscription plan.